• Home

 Best Pinot Noir

-Published: Oct 15, 2021 · Modified: Sep 18, 2024 by Judith Coates · This post may contain affiliate links · Leave a Comment
+Published: Oct 15, 2021 · Modified: Nov 6, 2025 by Judith Coates · This post may contain affiliate links · Leave a Comment

 Buying this type of wine is not a simple task.
 You are never sure of what to get from a bottle.
-From a drinker’s point of view, nothing can touch pinot noir when it is right.
-With its effortless and light taste it has a way of making you feel you have encountered magic.
+From a drinker's point of view, nothing can touch Pinot Noir when it is right.
+With its effortless and light taste, it has a way of making you feel you have encountered magic.

 Finding a mesmeric bottle can be a long haul, but if you are patient and determined, someday you will find one that leaves your eyes blinking in ecstasy.

-Pinot noir is a sensuously sweet red grape variety characterised by red berry qualities which are closely related to strawberry and raspberry.
+Pinot noir is a sensuously sweet red grape variety characterised by red berry qualities that are closely related to strawberry and raspberry.
 It is a bit vegetal and minty when young, but tastes like strawberry or raspberry when fully matured.
 The thin-skinned grape gets "jammy" when overripe.

 When maturing in a bottle, silky textures begin to emerge in addition to enticing undertones of leather and truffles.
-The grape is hard to grow especially due to its thin skin which is susceptible to external elements.
+The grape is hard to grow, especially due to its thin skin, which is susceptible to external elements.
 These hurdles, in conjunction with its high demand, are the reason for its relatively high price.

-If we were to describe pinot noir flavors, we have to account for its growth stages.
-It tastes like cherries and cranberries when young and as it grows old, you would confuse it with dead leaves or mushrooms.
+If we were to describe Pinot Noir flavors, we have to account for its growth stages.
+It tastes like cherries and cranberries when young, and as it grows old, you would confuse it with dead leaves or mushrooms.
 But these descriptions are not on point.
 The perfect pinot noir is ethereal.
 The use of adjectives in describing it is pointless.

 Burgundy

-Burgundy is the home of pinot noir.
+Burgundy is the home of Pinot Noir.
 Some of the most expensive pinot noir grapes have been grown in this region for centuries.

 Burgundy pinot noir wine is acidic, mineral-packed, and features slightly dried fruit aroma and touches of mushroom, forest floor, and leather.